-Breakfast for me is usually a big handful of berries, a couple tablespoons of flax chia blend, raw nuts, a dash of ground cinnamon, a sprinkling of granola and unsweetened soy or almond milk.
+Breakfast for me is usually a big handful of berries, a couple tablespoons of flax seed meal and chia or hemp seeds, raw nuts, a dash of ground cinnamon, a sprinkling of granola and unsweetened soy or almond milk.
 I'll also take a whole bunch of supplements with breakfast.
 And I often have a cup of green tea mid-morning.

 I'm pretty active anyway, but before I settle down to work, especially if I'm going to be sitting in front of the computer or meeting with clients, I'll try to dedicate some time to exercise.
 Some days I'll ride (my bike or a horse) or go for a brisk walk.
 I don't like going to the gym, so if I can't get outside, I'll do yoga, weights or high intensity interval training with an app on my iPad.
 If it's a nice evening or the weekend, I'll go on a long bike ride with my husband.

-If I have time, I'll do transcendental meditation (and sometimes kundalini yoga), as well as some Bible study or spiritual reading.
+If I have time, I'll do transcendental meditation or kundalini yoga, as well as some Bible study or spiritual reading.

 Dinner can also be a challenge, because my weekday afternoons and evenings are so busy with the kids' activities.
-I'll often have whatever fruit or vegetable they're having with their dinner, but I don't eat meat, so I'll add a huge salad or chickpea pasta with tomato sauce.
+I'll have whatever vegetables everyone's having with their dinner, but I don't eat meat, so I'll add a huge salad or chickpea pasta with tomato sauce.
 If we're out, I'll share my daughter's veggie burrito and order a salad, or I'll get pizza with tons and tons of vegetables (Mod Pizza is a favorite of ours).
-But my husband is a great cook, so when we can all eat together, we'll usually have grilled or baked fish, a veggie and black rice (or acorn squash this time of year), and I always add a big serving of mixed greens with some flavored balsamic vinegar and olive oil.
+But my husband is a great cook, so when we can all eat together, we'll usually have fish or a plant-based dish (we love daal, lentils and spinach, kale pesto with black bean spaghetti, vegetarian chili) and lots of veggies, and I always add a big serving of mixed greens with some flavored balsamic vinegar and olive oil.
 I do like wine, so I will have a glass or two on the weekends.
-Right after dinner I take a bone supplement and vitamin K.
+Right after dinner I take bone supplements with calcium, magnesium, vitamin D and vitamin K.

-My daughter gets a little energy surge after dinner, so I'll often head out for a walk with some of the kids, just around the neighborhood to look at the holiday lights (or in the summer, we'll walk down to the park for a little while before the sun goes down).
+My kids get a little energy surge after dinner, so sometimes we head out for a walk around the neighborhood to look at the holiday lights (or in the summer, we'll walk down to the park for a little while before the sun goes down).
 Otherwise, we'll clean up and I'll hit the couch with my husband.
-I usually have some herb tea, my favorite this time of year is a harvest blend with orange peel, ginger and cinnamon.
+Sometimes I'll have a cup of herbal tea ~ my favorite this time of year is a harvest blend with orange peel, ginger and cinnamon.
 I'll also have a book with me, but I'll inevitably get sucked into something he's watching.
 Ken Burns' documentary on country music was my most recent favorite (other than the World Series, of course!).

 My pre-bed/sleep routine is one area where I'm pretty disciplined because I have to get up so early in the morning.
 I'm often asleep before the kids!
 I turn off my phone and leave it in the kitchen.
-Since my books and my alarm are on my iPad, I put it on airplane mode so I'm not tempted to check email or social media.
-All my devices are programmed to switch to warm light at sunset so they're easier on my eyes and brain.
+Since a lot of my books and my alarm are on my iPad, I put it on airplane mode so I'm not tempted to check email or social media.
+All my devices are programmed to switch to warm light at sunset so they're easier on my eyes (and brain).
 I'm usually in bed by 9:30 with my book and I'm asleep within 15 minutes.